 Earlier, the practice was to issue smart cards or badges to visitors.
 But this could spread the infection, especially when the cards are re-used.
 An alternative is to use disposable labels that can be printed after the visitor has registered.
 Another option is to have touchless registration by scanning QR codes.
 The ecobook visitor management system provides both options.

-Cleaners need to be scheduled to clean up the place regularly.
-While common touch points such as seating, kiosks and table tops need to be cleaned more frequently, often multiple times per day, there must be regular deep cleaning at least once a week during weekends or after office hours.
-Deep cleaning will help in including the whole of the reception space.
+In the post-pandemic reception, cleaning is scheduled at regular intervals.
+Common touch points such as seats, kiosks and table tops are usually cleaned more frequently.
+Also, there is deep cleaning done at least once a week during weekends or after office hours.
+Deep cleaning helps in keeping the whole of the reception space clean.

-Air-Shields that prevent air drifting from the reception to the office if there is an exposed pathway between the two spaces.
+Exhausts are provided that dispense with recycled air to allow for fresh air to flow into the office.
+Also, air shields are provided that prevent air from drifting from the reception to the office if there is an exposed pathway between the two spaces.

 In most organizations, the modern office reception is being designed keeping in mind the lessons we have learnt from the Covid-19 pandemic.
 The visitor management system makes managing your reception more organized keeping in mind the safety protocols.

 Once you make the investment, you will realize the benefits.
 Remember, a great visitor onboarding is a glimpse into your culture and brand experience.